BU-Spark/se-d7-dashboard/README.md

 # D7 Dashboard

 ## Introduction
-Welcome to the D7 Dashboard!
-This repository contains a native app that provides Boston's district 7 residents with easier access to city services and a more straightforward way to contact their councilperson.
+The D7 Dashboard is a web app that provides Boston's district 7 residents with easier access to city services and a more straightforward way to contact their councilperson.
+Located in the heart of Boston, district 7 is home to a diverse community of residents who deserve the best resources and support from their government.

-Our goal is to make it as simple as possible for residents to get the help they need and stay connected with their community.
-That's why we've built this app using a serverless architecture, which minimizes cost and makes it easy to scale.
+Our team is dedicated to improving the lives of district 7 residents by creating a user-friendly platform that makes it easy to find and access the services they need.
+We also want to help better brand and promote district 7, highlighting all the great things happening in the community.

 ## Tech Stack
 - Firebase: We chose to use Firebase as our database and backend service provider because of its simplicity and ease of use.
 It allows us to store and retrieve data in real-time, as well as handle user authentication and other backend tasks.
-- React Native: For the frontend, we decided to use React Native, a JavaScript framework for building native mobile apps.
-It allows us to write code that is easily reusable across both iOS and Android platforms, saving us time and resources.
+- React: We are using the React JavaScript library to build the frontend of the D7 Dashboard.
+React allows us to create reusable UI components and efficiently update the user interface as data changes.
+- PatternFly: As our UI/UX kit, we are using PatternFly to ensure a consistent and professional design throughout the app.

 ## Getting Started
-To get started with the D7 Dashboard, you'll need to have [node.js](https://nodejs.org/) installed on your machine.
+To get started with the D7 Dashboard, you'll need to have [node.js](https://nodejs.org/) and the [Firebase CLI](https://firebase.google.com/docs/cli) installed on your machine.
 Once you've cloned this repository to your local machine, navigate to the project directory and run `npm install` to install all necessary dependencies.

-To start the app, simply run `npm start`.
+To start the app in development mode, run `npm start`.
 This will launch the app in your default browser, where you can begin using it.

+## Deployment
+To deploy the D7 Dashboard, you'll need to do the following:

+1. Build the production version of the app by running `npm run build`.
+This will create a production-ready build of the app in the `build` directory.
+2. Use the Firebase CLI to deploy the build to your Firebase hosting by running `firebase deploy`.

+This will deploy the D7 Dashboard to your specified Firebase hosting URL, making it accessible to users.

 ## Features
 - City Services: The D7 Dashboard provides a comprehensive list of city services that are available to district 7 residents.
 This includes everything from trash pickup and street cleaning to public transportation and healthcare resources.
-- Contact Councilperson: Need to get in touch with your councilperson?
-The D7 Dashboard makes it easy to find their contact information and send them a message directly through the app.
 - Community Events: Stay up-to-date with what's happening in your community by checking out the events calendar.
 You'll find information on meetings, workshops, and other activities happening in district 7.

 ## Known Bugs and Limitations